• Skip to primary navigation

 Instructions

-2. In a mixing bowl, whisk together the flour, pumpkin pie spice, baking soda and salt until combined.
+2. In a mixing bowl, whisk together the flour, pumpkin pie spice, baking powder, baking soda and salt until combined.

-3. In a separate mixing bowl, beat brown sugar and eggs until fluffy.
-Drizzle in oil and beat until fluffy.
-Beat in pumpkin puree, then vanilla extract until combined.
+3. In a separate mixing bowl, beat the brown sugar and eggs until fluffy.

-4. Slowly add dry ingredients to the wet ingredients, beating on low until just combined.
+5. Slowly add the dry ingredients to the wet ingredients, beating on low until just combined.

-5. Spoon batter into the muffin wells, filling each almost to the top.
+6. Spoon the batter into the muffin wells, filling each almost to the top.

 Notes